tydeu/lean4-logos/README.md

 ## Organization

+Everything within the Gaea packages is scoped within t1e `Gaea` namespace.
+General notational additions are found within the `Gaea.Notation` namespace.
+Variants which bind to local identifiers are found in `Gaea.LocalNotation`.

-The `Gaea.Logic` folder and namespace contain the basic definitions of the metalogic along with formalizations of propositional and predicate logic.
+The `Logic` folder contains the basic definitions of the metalogic along with formalizations of propositional and predicate logic.
 The `Unit` subfolder contains definitions for basic propositional logic without negation.
 `Dual` adds negation, `Quant` adds quantifiers, and `Eq` adds equality.

-`Gaea.Peano` contains an example formalization in Gaea of the Peano axioms (as outlined on [Wikipedia](https://en.wikipedia.org/wiki/Peano_axioms)) and some basic proofs about the system.
+The `Peano` folder and namespace contain an example formalization in Gaea of the Peano axioms (as outlined on [Wikipedia](https://en.wikipedia.org/wiki/Peano_axioms)) and some basic proofs about the system.
 Those proofs show that Peano addition and multiplication